crawls through the deep leaf litter

 - Not Threatened

+The armoured freight train of the New Zealand bush.
+A many-legged recycler.
 While the name suggests a thousand legs, most species carry between 40 and 400.
-Unlike centipedes which have one pair of legs per segment and are fast, venomous hunters, the millipede has two pairs of legs per segment and is a slow-moving, peaceful vegetarian.
+Unlike centipedes which have one pair of legs per segment and are fast, venomous hunters, the millipede has two pairs of legs per segment.
+It is a slow-moving, peaceful vegetarian.
 They are built for pushing.
 Their rounded, cylindrical bodies and powerful legs allow them to bulldoze their way through heavy soil and decaying wood like a subterranean tractor.
 A train that runs on compost.

 To a human, it is just a sign that the train would like to be left alone to continue its work.
 The forest floor is dark.
-The millipede pushes through the leaf litter, hundreds of legs moving in waves.
+The millipede pushes through the leaf litter.
+Hundreds of legs moving in waves.
 It does not know it is a recycler.
 It does not know it is armoured.

 It just wants to eat dead leaves.